 - b.
-For live televised games only, a charged team timeout shall be 30 seconds plus the 25-second play clock interval. - c.
-Any charged team timeout shall be 30 seconds in duration upon a visual signal of the hands touching the shoulders, made by the head coach of the team requesting the timeout.
+For live-televised games only, a charged team timeout shall be 30 seconds plus the 25-second play clock interval. - However, the head coach may request that one of the allowed three timeouts in each half be a full timeout.
+This request should be communicated to the referee when the timeout request is made to the officials.
+The charged team timeout during an extra period (Rule 3-1-3-h) may be a full timeout, at the request of the head coach. - c.
+In other than live-televised games, the head coach may request that any charged team timeout be 30 seconds in duration, plus the 25-second play clock interval.
+The head coach indicates this request visually by touching his hands to his shoulders.
 The signal must be made promptly after the timeout is requested. - d.
 Other timeouts shall be not longer than the referee deems necessary to fulfill the purpose for which they are declared, including a radio or TV timeout, but any timeout may be extended by the referee for the benefit of an injured player (Refer to Appendix A for the guidelines for game officials to use during a serious on-field player injury). - e.
 If the team charged with a one-minute, 30-second team timeout wishes to resume play before the expiration of one minute and its opponent indicates readiness, the referee will declare the ball ready for play. - f.
 The length of a referee's timeout depends on the circumstances of each timeout. - g.
 Penalty options must be exercised before a team timeout. - h.
 The intermission after a safety, try or successful field goal shall be not more than one minute.
 It may be extended for radio or television.